Summer Property Tax Information:

 Winter Property Tax Information:

-Winter tax bills will be sent out December 1 and are payable February 14 through 5 PM on February 14, without penalty or interest.
-Beginning February 15, a 3% penalty will be added.
-On March 1, and after, all real taxes shall be paid at the County Treasurer's office.
+Winter tax bills will be sent out December 1 and are payable through 5 PM on February 16, without penalty or interest.
+Beginning February 17, a 3% penalty will be added.
+After March 1st, all real taxes shall be paid at the County Treasurer's office.
 A 4% administrative fee and 1% interest per month is applied to delinquent taxes when paid at the county.

 --Notice to Homeowners with a Mortgage: